Topology System

 Mesh

 Fully connected network where every agent can communicate with every other agent.
+All agents have bidirectional edges to all other agents.

 Use Cases: Collaborative problem solving, consensus building